2011 “Shake Ridge Ranch” Petite Sirah- Limited Availability

 Contact us for reduced shipping on orders of more than 12 bottles or place multiple orders.

 Aratas Shake Ridge Ranch Petite Sirah is grown on the high ridgelands of the Sierra Foothills.
 Amador county is known for its hot dry climate but our grower’s spectacular ranch is planted to vine at elevations starting at 1650’and climbing rapidly to over 2000’ feet above sea level.
 Just two small lots produce a coveted amount of Petite Sirah.
 Both were obtained through the UC Davis Foundation services by renowned grower, Ann Kraemer and noted for their exceptional clone true to the varietal.
 At this elevation, the vineyard experiences as much as a 50 degree diurnal temperature swing which intensifies the sugars in the fruit then drives the acid when temps drop precipitously fast after sunset.
-The unforgiving terrain has dramatic slope ranging 10-28% which sheds rain fall so the roots must dive deep to capture what they can thus each tiny berry produced hangs rich and concentrated in flavor.
+The unforgiving terrain has dramatic slope ranging 10-28% which sheds rain so the roots must dive deep to capture what they can thus each tiny berry produced hangs rich and concentrated in flavor.

 Vineyard management is extremely laborious.
 As is typical for Ann’s vineyard management style, each row is scrutinized vine by vine then then pruned just at the precipice of bud break.
-2011 was an exceptionally cool season to start so the vines were pruned late in March, later than our Napa vineyard would typically experience.
+2011 was an exceptionally cool to start so the vines were pruned late in March, later than our Napa vineyard would typically experience.
 The small berry Petite is oriented NE – SW to safely protect against burn yet maximizes exposure to ripening rays.
 Crucial for development, first drop took place in July allowing the plants as much time as possible to invest their best effort in the excessively low yields as only the most evenly formed clusters will make the cut.
 The granitic soils of the Sierras are harsh so just before veraison, when the fruit begins to develop the phenols that create its complex aromatics, the vines are fed organic nutrients made from fish emulsion, chicken feathers and other stinky but healthy things.
-Harvest commenced in the wee hours of October 15th as the temperature pendulum began to transfer its weight.
-Harvest on Shake Ridge Ranch is performed only at night by the light of headlamps, each vineyard worker manuvering stealthy through the vines, one cluster at a time.
+Harvest commenced in the wee hours of October 15th as the temperature pendulum began to shift.
+Harvest on Shake Ridge Ranch is performed only at night by the light of headlamps, each vineyard worker maneuvering stealthy through the vines, one cluster at a time.

 “Upon release, the 2011 Shake Ridge Petite should be allowed to awaken slowly, decanting will shake it gently from its slumber and is recommended.
 The aromatics are vibrant and after just a few minutes of fresh air, the palette opens with fleshy redolent flavors of baked rhubarb pie, raspberry tart, grilled duck breast and savory fig chutney.
 Aromas of wet earth after a hard rain, shaved chocolate, smoked harissa, and exotic spices developed while aging in Hungarian Oak for two years.
 The flavors are well integrated and unfold in a pleasing manner along with a grippy finish.
 Drink now or let rest for a year if you will but enjoy the wine for its juicy nature now through 2024.”
 Stephanie Douglas, Vintner